 Unfortunately, the design is nearly identical.
 A couple of small LED charging indicator lights are gone, and the finish is matte instead of glossy, but that weird retro-future circular pod design is the same as it ever was.
 It’s comfortable and easy, but it doesn’t exactly look good on your desk.

 The stand supports 7.5W charging on iPhones, and for Android phones up to 10W, so you get the fastest charging available.
 I had no trouble getting a solid charging connection with a relatively thick case on my iPhone XS Max, too.

 The price is a lot more reasonable this time around.
-Where the previous model retailed for an extravagant $70, the new one tops out at $50.
-That’s still more than we’d like to pay for a basic plastic wireless charger, but it’s a lot more reasonable.
+Where the previous model retailed for an extravagant $70, the new one tops out at $50, and it’s not unusual to find it listed for half that price.

 Other wireless chargers tested